 vps web hosting, which is virtual private server hosting a service where your website is the only one the server and finally dedicated web hosting which is similar to vps web hosting, where your website is sitting on your own physical web server.

-For most blogs and small business websites an approx $10 per month budget web hosting package is recommended.
+For most blogs and small business websites an approx $10 per month budget web hosting package is the recommended choice.